Maza-ventures/valentine/README.md

 # valentine
-Tooking for Venture Capital firms to run their backoffice efficiently and openly
+Toolkit for Venture Capital firms to run their back office efficiently and openly